The 5 Best POS Systems for Restaurants in 2024

 You can read more about POS system costs in our complete guide.

-• POS software: the breadth of features included in the EPOS software, and how valuable they are to the average restaurant
+• POS software: The breadth of features included in the POS software, and how valuable they are to the average business, including inventory management, menu/product creation, customer engagement tools, and table management.

-• Hardware/equipment: the variety of equipment available to purchase or rent, with special importance given to key items, such as KDSs, portable card machines, and cash drawers
+• Hardware/equipment: The variety of equipment available to purchase or rent, with special importance given to key items, such as physical terminals, customer displays, and accessories.

-• Help and support: how effective and reachable the customer support team is, with bonus points given to EPOS systems with help centers and training modes
+• Help and support: How effective and reachable the customer support teams are, with bonus points given to POS systems with help centers and training modes.

 Verdict